-(Abdominoplasty, Apronectomy) Body lift surgery is one of the most common procedures used to improve the body’s appearance after weight loss surgery.
+(Abdominoplasty, Apronectomy) is one of the most common procedures used to improve the tummy’s appearance after weight loss or child birth.
 It’s also long-lasting, if you keep your weight stable.
 The surgeon makes one cut along the abdomen and removes excess, sagging skin.
-The surgeon also lifts and tightens the buttocks, abdomen, waist, hips, thighs, and arms in the same procedure.
+The belly button is often repositioned as well.
 Liposuction is often used to remove fat and improve body contour.
-Body lift surgery can dramatically change your appearance, and the results are permanent, except for a little natural firmness that’s lost with age.

 A medial inner thigh lift is usually performed under general anaesthesia.
 Liposuction is often used as an adjunctive procedure and can be performed either before, after, or during the operation.
 The patient is usually placed in the frog position, and an incision made.
 The excess skin and fat is then removed, and the patient’s incision is closed with supportive sutures that dissolve after about four months.